thelimar/HashTable-Optimized/README.md

 	}
 ```

 Alright, now when profiler report will focus exactly on our most used by user find function rather than loading table which usually happens only one time per session we are finally ready to profile our project.
-Another important thing, though, is to switch off all debug functions such as verificators, as they won't be present in the final build.
-All compilation from now on will be performed in Release mode with Visual Studios's /O2 optimisation that favors speed. (because what's the use of optimising something if compiler can make it better than you)
+Another important thing, though, is to switch off all debug functions such as verifiers, as they won't be present in the final build.
+All compilation from now on will be performed in Release mode with Visual Studio's /O2 optimization that favors speed. (because what's the use of optimizing something if compiler can make it better than you)

 ![OptimisationChosen](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/OptimisationChosen.jpg?raw=true)